zowe/zowe-explorer-vscode/docs/README-Extending.md

  * @param {string[]} pdsMemberNames An array of member names to be used by the new test PDS */ async function createTestPds(pdsName: string, profile: IProfileLoaded, pdsMemberNames: string[]): Promise<void> {
-   ... // Extender code that uses the profile's connection information to interact with z/OS and create a test PDS with zero or more members ...
+   ... // Extender code for creating a test PDS with zero or more members ...
 }
 ```